dqops/dqo/docs/checks/table/volume/row-count.md

 **Check description**

 Verifies that the tested table has at least a minimum accepted number of rows.
-The default configuration of the warning, error and fatal severity rules verifies a minimum row count of one row, which checks if the table is not empty.
-When the data grouping is configured, this check will count rows using a GROUP BY clause and verify that each data grouping has an expected minimum number of rows.Stores the most recent captured row count value for each day when the row count was evaluated.
+The default configuration of the warning, error and fatal severity rules verifies a minimum row count of one row, which ensures that the table is not empty.
+Stores the most recent captured row count value for each day when the row count was evaluated.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|